quandangv/linkt/README.md

 ## Building the project
 Run `./build.sh -A` in the project root to build and install the project with default settings.
 To view other build options, run `./build.sh -h`.

+To use Linkt as a C++ library, you may need to set the prefix for installation as `/usr` instead of `/usr/lib`.
+Do this by adding the option `--prefix /usr`.

 ## Usage
 Examples of usages can be found in the directory `test/examples`